BestTimesToVisit.com Logo

 money

-While many places accept credit cards, always have some Colombian Pesos (COP) on hand for smaller vendors, street food, and taxis.
-Use ATMs from reputable banks like Bancolombia or Davivienda, and be aware of your surroundings when withdrawing cash.
+While many places accept cards, always have some Colombian Pesos (COP) on hand for smaller vendors, street food, and taxis.
+ATMs are widely available, but inform your bank of your travel dates to avoid card blocks.
+For the best exchange rates, try to withdraw from bank-affiliated ATMs rather than standalone ones.

 safety